 Energy Fuels Inc. and its subsidiary companies (collectively "the Company" or "Energy Fuels") are together engaged in conventional and in situ recovery ("ISR") uranium extraction, recovery and sales of uranium from mineral properties and the recycling of uranium-bearing materials generated by third parties, along with the exploration, permitting and evaluation of uranium properties in the United States (the "U.S.").
 As a part of these activities, the Company also acquires, explores, evaluates and, if warranted, permits uranium properties.
-The Company's final uranium product, uranium oxide concentrate ("U3O8" or "uranium concentrate"), known more commonly as "yellowcake," is sold to customers for further processing into fuel for nuclear reactors.
-The Company also produces vanadium pentoxide ("V2O5"), along with uranium at the White Mesa Mill (the "White Mesa Mill" or the "Mill"), from certain of its Colorado Plateau properties as market conditions warrant and at times from solutions in its Mill tailings impoundment system.
-The Mill is also ramping up to commercial production of rare earth element ("REE") carbonate ("RE Carbonate") from various uranium- and REE-bearing materials acquired from third parties and is working on modifications and enhancements at the Mill for the potential production of separated REE oxides.
-Additionally, the Company is evaluating the potential to recover radioisotopes from its existing process streams at the Mill for use in targeted alpha therapy ("TAT") therapeutics for the treatment of cancer.
+The Company's final uranium product, uranium oxide concentrate (" U_3O_8 " or "uranium concentrate"), known more commonly as "yellowcake," is sold to customers for further processing into fuel for nuclear reactors.
+The Company also produces vanadium pentoxide (" V_2O_5 ") as a co-product of uranium at the White Mesa Mill (the "White Mesa Mill" or the "Mill") from certain of its Colorado Plateau properties and at times from solutions in its Mill tailings impoundment system, each as market conditions warrant.
+The Mill is also ramping up to commercial production of rare earth element ("REE") carbonate ("RE Carbonate") from various uranium- and REE-bearing materials acquired from third parties and is working on modifications and enhancements to its existing infrastructure for the potential production of separated REE oxides.
+Additionally, the Company is evaluating the potential to recover radioisotopes from its existing uranium process streams at the Mill for use in targeted alpha therapy ("TAT") therapeutics for the treatment of cancer.

-With its uranium, vanadium, REE and potentially radioisotope production, the Mill is working to establish itself as a critical minerals hub in the U.S. Uranium is the fuel for carbon-free, emission-free baseload nuclear power - one of the cleanest forms of energy in the world.
-The REEs produced are used to manufacture permanent magnets for electric vehicles, wind turbines and other clean energy and modern technologies.
-The Company's uranium and REE production and recycling helps Energy Fuels play a part in addressing global climate change and reducing air pollution.
-Additionally, the radioisotopes, which the Company is evaluating for recovery from its uranium processing streams, have the potential to provide the isotopes needed for emerging TAT cancer-fighting therapeutics.
+With its uranium, vanadium, REE and potential radioisotope production, the Mill is working to establish itself as a critical minerals hub in the U.S.

+Uranium is the fuel for carbon-free, emission-free baseload nuclear power - one of the cleanest forms of energy in the world; REEs are used to manufacture permanent magnets for electric vehicles ("EVs"), wind turbines and other clean energy and modern technologies.
+Energy Fuels produces both.
+Concurrently, the Company's recycling program (known as the "Alternate Feed Program"), works to reduce the levels of new production and natural disturbances needed to meet global energy demand by repurposing feed sources that would have otherwise been lost to direct disposal and extracting additional valuable minerals from them.
+In short, through its uranium and REE production and long-standing recycling program, Energy Fuels works to help address global climate change by producing materials that ultimately reduce reliance on carbon dioxide ("CO2") emitters, such as fossil fuels, while also ensuring that raw materials already extracted but only partially utilized are instead used to the fullest extent practicable so as to limit the global mining footprint and reduce the number of constituents ultimately disposed of.
+Additionally, certain radioisotopes, which the Company is evaluating for recovery from its uranium processing streams, have the potential to provide the isotopes needed for emerging TAT cancer-fighting therapeutics.